scerioli/Global-Preferences-Survey/WhatWeDid.md

 I tried to use the formula preference ~ gender * age (which means that the preference is a function of gender, age, and their interaction), and the results are that the average gender difference is less correlated to logGDP (0.38, with p-value = 0.0007), and also less correllated to the Gender Equality Index (which is also changed, btw) as 0.27 and a p-value of 0.023.

+## 2. Additional Information

+### 2.1 Data Collection

+#### World Ages
+- The excel files and the csv coming from it: United Nations, Department of Economic and Social Affairs, Population Division (2019).
+World Population Prospects 2019, Online Edition.
+Rev. 1.
+- The csv file *average_ages.csv*: https://www.worlddata.info/average-age.php (using the function WebScrapingAverageAgePerCountry)